xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 > Ensure that you have already taken the stated steps.

-When the execution finishes, the test run is created and test results are uploaded automatically to ADO in the format specified as below:
+When the execution finishes, the test run is created, and test results are uploaded automatically to ADO in the format specified as below:

 Test case result of each test case should display these fields:
 - Outcome = Azure status in Status Mapping.
 - Test Case Title = Title of the executed test case in ADO.
-- Machine name = Hostname in report.
+- Machine name = Hostname in the report.
 - Duration =  The elapsed time of each test case.
 - Error message = The test case message whenever the Katalon test case status is FAILED or ERROR.